Newspapers in legal bid to stop press regulation charter

-"We submit the process of consideration of the press charter includes a number of elementary defects."'Proper and fair'
+"We submit the process of consideration of the press charter includes a number of elementary defects."

 Lord Black of Brentwood, chairman of Pressbof, previously said the decision to go to court had been made because of the "enormous ramifications for free speech" of the case.

 Last week a newspaper industry source told the BBC he hoped the court action would put the politicians' plan on hold, but the government said it would push ahead.

 Media commentator Steve Hewlett told BBC Radio 4's Today programme that what the newspapers were hoping to do now tactically was to induce delay.

 "The whole point is if they can induce enough delay they hope that when Ipso (Independent Press Standards Organisation) - their self-regulator - is up and running, as time goes by the political pressure for further reform as we approach an election in 2015 will begin to evaporate.

 "So to that extent it becomes a game of chicken, because they're gambling that no party will want to go into the election waving press reform, which may turn out not to be right."